nguyenquyhy/DiscordBridge/README.md

     - `authenticatedChatTemplate`: (optional) template for messages from Minecraft to Discord for authenticated user
     - `broadcastTemplate`: (optional) template for messages in Discord from `/discord broadcast` command
   - `minecraft`: templates in Minecraft
-    - `chatTemplate`: (optional) template for messages from Discord to Minecraft
+    - `chatTemplate`: (optional) template for messages from Discord to Minecraft.
+For supporting placeholders in the template, check the section **Chat placeholder**
-        - **Supported Placeholders**
+    - `attachment`:
+      - `template`: template for Discord attachments linked in Minecraft _(thanks, Mohron)_
+      - `hoverTemplate`: template for the message shown when you hover over an attachment link _(thanks, Mohron)_
+      - `allowLink`: adds a clickable link in game for attachments sent via discord _(thanks, Mohron)_
+    - `roles`: `minecraft` configurations that are for a specific Discord role

+You can find some example configurations in `examples` folders.

+### Supported Placeholders
 - %s - the message sent via discord
-        - %a - the username of the message author
+- %a - the nickname of the message author or username if nickname is unavailable
-        - %n - the nickname of the message author or username if not set
+- %u - the username of the author.
+This is used if you want to disallow Discord nickname.
-        - %r - the name of the highest role held by the message author (See also defaultRole & roleBlacklist)
+- %r - the name of the highest Discord role held by the message author.
+Color of the role will also be translated into Minecraft color automatically.
-        - %c - the color code of the highest role if set to a Minecraft compatible color
 - %g - the current game of the message author
 - %s - the message sent from discord
-    - `attachmentTemplate`: (required for linkDiscordAttachments) template for Discord attachments linked in Minecraft _(thanks, Mohron)_
-    - `attachmentColor`: (optional) designate a color to be applied to attachmentTemplate (ie `&0` or `§0`) _(thanks, Mohron)_
-    - `attachmentHoverTemplate`: (optional) template for the message shown when you hover over an attachment link _(thanks, Mohron)_
-    - `defaultRole`: (optional) a default role and formatting to be used when a user's has no non-blacklisted roles _(thanks, Mohron)_
-    - `roleBlacklist`: (optional) a list of roles to ignore when calculating a user's highest rank _(thanks, Mohron)_

-You can find some example configurations in `examples` folders.

 ## Notes